Mackenzie Presbyterian University

-Founded in 1870 as the American School, Mackenzie is one of the oldest institutions of higher education in Brazil.
+Mackenzie Presbyterian University is a private, denominational higher education institution in Brazil.
+It is one of the oldest educational institutions in the country, founded in 1870 as the American School by missionaries from Pennsylvania, United States.
+The university is maintained by the Mackenzie Presbyterian Institute, a private, non-profit, educational association.
 The university is regarded nationally and internationally as a center of excellence having graduated numerous important names in Brazilian history.

+Mackenzie is the alma mater of governors, ministers, congressmen, executives and founders of major companies, olympic medalists, including 14 gold medals at the Paralympic Games, and internationally awarded artists, including one Pritzker Prize winner.
+The institution's graduates are known as Mackenzistas.
+Currently, Mackenzie Presbyterian University leads the ranking among private institutions in the state of São Paulo, according to the RUF 2024 (Folha University Ranking).
+Furthermore, it achieved the top spot in the "Job Market" category among all universities evaluated nationally.

 History

 In 1870, the American Presbyterian missionary Rev. George Whitehill Chamberlain and his wife Mary Annesley founded a private grammar school inside their home.
 The classes were held in their living room and, a few years later, the "American School" was established as a center of excellence in São Paulo.
 The Chamberlains' American School was revolutionary for the Brazilian standards at that time: no corporal punishment on students was permitted, and both boys and girls could attend classes.
 Even though the Chamberlains were openly Presbyterians, students from all ethnic backgrounds, social classes, and religious denominations were welcome.
 The fame of academic rigor allied to religious tolerance soon reached the United States.
 In 1896, John Theron Mackenzie, an attorney from Phelps, New York, and his sisters donated US$50,000 "for the establishment of an engineering school to be built under the auspices of Mr. Chamberlain".
 The Mackenzie building was built the next year, and the college was named in their honor.

-After the establishment of Mackenzie College, the institution saw rapid expansion of its activities with the creation of a School of Architecture, a School of Economics, and a Law School, gaining the status of university in 1952.
+In the 1940s, Mackenzie began to introduce new units and courses, such as the School of Philosophy, Sciences and Letters in 1946; the School of Architecture in 1947 and the School of Economics in 1950.
+In 1952, with four higher education institutions, Mackenzie was recognized as a university by decree signed by then-president Getúlio Vargas.
+In the same year, Dr. Henrique Pegado took over as the university's first rector.
+In 1955, classes began for the first class of the newly created School of Law, which since its foundation has stood out as one of the most traditional schools in São Paulo, alongside the School of Law of the Pontifical Catholic University of São Paulo and the School of Law of the University of São Paulo, in Largo de São Francisco.